roitraining/istio-basics-demo/README.md

 Set routing to version 1
 1. Run *use v1* snippet
-2. Run *get the url* snippet to get URL for app
-3. Review `samples/bookinfo/networking/virtual-service-all-v1.yaml`
+2. Review `samples/bookinfo/networking/virtual-service-all-v1.yaml`
-4. Visit app URL, and refresh multiple times and call out no starts
+3. Visit app URL, and refresh multiple times and call out no starts

 Set routing to A/B testing of new versions
 1. Run *a/b* snippet